 How is endo treated?

-In addition to eating an anti-inflammatory endometriosis diet, reducing the chemicals in your food, body and home have shown to help reduce symptoms.
-Other tools include therapy, pelvic floor therapy, acupuncture and massage.
-As well as yoga, spending time in nature, CBD and cannabis (where legal).
+Other symptom management can be found through lifestyle changes like eating an anti-inflammatory and nutrient-dense diet and reducing the chemicals in your food, body care and home cleaning products.
+And holistic tools including behavioral therapy, pelvic floor therapy, acupuncture and massage.
+As well as yoga, stretching, walking, hiking, nature bathing, CBD and cannabis (wherever legal).

 Management tools, whether medications or lifestyle changes, will not make endometriosis go away.
 They are used to manage the disease.
 If you’ve adopted all or some of these and you don’t feel relief it is important to remember this is not your fault.
 They don’t work for everyone, all of the time.
 They also require privilege, dedication, time, energy and education, and not all people with endo have access to them.

 This information is not intended to diagnose, treat, cure or prevent any disease.